web-platform-tests/wpt/docs/test-format-guidelines.md

 [wptserve](http://github.com/w3c/wptserve) server.
 Several scenarios in particular are common:

+### Standalone workers tests

+Tests that only require assertions in a dedicated worker scope can use standalone workers tests.
+In this case, the test is a JavaScript file with extension `.worker.js` that calls `importScripts("/resources/testharness.js");`.
+The test can then use all the usual APIs, and can be run from the path to the JavaScript file with the `.js` removed.

 ### Tests Involving Multiple Origins

 In the test environment, five subdomains are available; `www`, `www1`,